-What if the fantasy Dad you create as a child after the real one dies refuses to leave a decade later when the real one comes back to life?
+What if the fantasy Dad you create at four refuses to make room for the real one who, a decade later literally returns from the dead?

-The house is old and the walls, floors and ceilings are made of dark wood, which makes it shadowy.
-It’s almost summer and Mom’s not keeping the ceiling and table lights lit during the day like when we first moved in.
-We do have windows but too much shade prevents any meaningful light from entering.
+The walls, floors and ceilings of our house have been built with dark wood and make it shadowy.
+Mom’s not keeping the ceiling and table lights lit during the day like last winter, when we moved in.
+We do have windows, which, shaded by trees, prevent any meaningful light from entering.

-There is one sunroom though and that is wherever Dad is.
+There is one sunroom and that is wherever Dad is.

 “Here, daddy.
 Over here.”

-Later, Jolly interprets the note for me.
 “Mom had Dad go to the store to buy milk and he came home with buttermilk instead.
+That’s why.
+Okay?
 He’s not going to live here anymore.”